n8agrin/pres-react/PITCHME.md

 ---
 ## Advanced Land

-High order functions to replace Transclusion
+* High order functions to replace Transclusion
+* Good tooling support
+* Testing is good
+* Backend rendering

 ---
 ## Why you should not use React